Dr. Kevin K.H. PunBSc HK; DipCS Cambridge; MS, PhD Illinois Urbana-Champaign; LLB, LLM (Intellectual Property) London; PCLL HK; Barrister-at-Law

 Fax: (+852) 2559 8447

 Dr Pun was called to the Hong Kong Bar in 1999.
-His legal practice has since covered copyright, registered design, trademark, passing-off, patent, trade libel, contract, conveyancing, adverse possession, company and employment disputes.
-He was the defence counsel before the Court of Final Appeal in Chan Nai Ming v HKSAR 3 HKC 255, the first criminal case in the world involving the use of BitTorrent on the Internet.
-Since 2007, he has been appointed by the Chief Executive to sit on the Unsolicited Electronic Messages (Enforcement Notices) Appeal Board.
+He had appeared as counsel in cases involving copyright, registered design, trademark, passing-off, patent, trade libel, contract, conveyancing, adverse possession, company matters and employment disputes.
+He was the defence counsel before the Court of Final Appeal in Chan Nai Ming v HKSAR 3 HKC 255, the first criminal case in the world concerning the use of BitTorrent on the Internet.
+From 2007 to 2013, he was appointed by the Chief Executive as a member of the Unsolicited Electronic Messages (Enforcement Notices) Appeal Board, a statutory body constituted under the Unsolicited Electronic Messages Ordinance (Cap.
+593).

 Research InterestsInformation technology law, intellectual property law, e-commerce, e-crimes, computerization of law, computer systems security